matze-media/Volumio-Control-ESP32/README.md

 # Volumio-Control-ESP32
 External controller for volumio music player (https://www.volumio.com) using Arduino ESP32.

+## Use-Case
+This Iot device can be used to control the Volumio system in another room or installed behind any furnitures.
+The device always shows the currently playing music from Volumio.
+The device is battery operated and can be transported anywhere in the Wifi network.
+In contrast to the mobile control of Volumio, the device is quicker to access.

 It supports the following feature:
 * WiFi Connect to network
 * IO Socket connection for Volumio music player